o3de/o3de.org/content/docs/user-guide/interactivity/input/_index.md

 ## AZ Framework Input

 The O3DE input interface is called AZ framework input.
-AZ framework already provides abstracted interfaces for OS\-specific features like file I/O and application lifecycle management, so the AZ framework code location is a natural fit.
+AZ framework already provides abstracted interfaces for OS-specific features like file I/O and application lifecycle management, so the AZ framework code location is a natural fit.

 The AZ framework input interface uses the `AZCore` EBus system and defines the following classes and EBuses:
 + `InputDevice` - A base class that represents a physical input device.